Confessions of a Vintage Jazz Record Collector

 5. I’m a sucker for cool album art, thick cardboard jackets, laminated covers and heavy vinyl.
 I’m well aware that it’s a cardinal sin to put anything above ‘the music’ when it comes to record collecting, but the simple act of holding a fifty year-old record is a surprisingly thrilling experience, and the truth is I think I end up pursuing a lot of vintage jazz records just as much for their gorgeous cover art and impressive packaging as I do for the music contained within.

 6. My original pressings can fit in one milk crate.
-(In 2020, this is still true!)
+(2024 update: This is no longer true, but my collection does still fit in three Ikea Kallax shelves.)
 There seems to be a certain machismo associated with collections tallying in the thousands, but I have always been a quality-over-quantity type of person, and my record collection is a prime example of that.
 If the sound quality of a record isn’t up to my standards — especially if it doesn’t reflect what I paid for it — that record’s gotta go.
 I also can’t afford to hold on to records I never listen to.
 Some records come, some records go, and the size of my collection always ends up staying about the same.

 7. I am yet to hear an ‘expensive’ record where I felt the quality of the listening experience justified the cost.
 I’ll leave the use of the word ‘expensive’ here to the reader’s imagination.
 Don’t get me wrong, there’s something special about the first time you hear an original mono pressing of an album you’ve been listening to in 16-bit stereo your entire life.
 But I’ve had several opportunities to hear records with pretty steep price tags, and sadly, none of them lived up to my expectations.
 Would I ever pay $2,000 for a record, you ask?